-From birth to 3 months a child should began to recognize familiar voices and smile reflexively.
-A social smile should develop at around 3 months
+From birth to 3 months a child should begin to recognize familiar voices and smile reflexively.
+A social smile should develop at around 3 months.

 From 10-12 months the child should recognize their own name, use one or more words, and follow simple commands.